 Press Release regarding the 2017 Schedule

-The 21st season has ended.
+The 22nd season has started.
 For those who are interested the House and Ground are still for sale - for details please click here

 For the latest coverage of the ground on CTV, please click here